JiantingFeng/Notes-Backup/pages/Conformal Prediction.md

-- Conformal prediction is a method for construct
+- Conformal prediction is a method for constructing **prediction sets** like interval estimation) for any model.
+- Outline
+	- Begin with a t
+	  logseq.order-list-type:: number